John Lasseter: Return to Disney

-Exit from Disney/Pixar
+Allegations of sexual misconduct and exit from Disney and Pixar

-In November 2017, Lasseter took a six-month leave of absence after acknowledging allegations of workplace sexual misconduct that he described as "missteps" with employees in a memo to staff.
-The alleged misconduct toward employees included "grabbing, kissing, [and] making comments about physical attributes".
-The alleged conduct became so well-known that, according to Variety, at various times, Pixar had "minders who were tasked with reining in his impulses".
+In November 2017, Lasseter took a six-month leave of absence when allegations surfaced that he had made interactions with employees that made them uncomfortable, which he apologized for and acknowledged as "missteps".
+In a memo to staff, Lasseter stated, "It’s been brought to my attention that I have made some of you feel disrespected or uncomfortable.
+That was never my intent.
+Collectively, you mean the world to me, and I deeply apologize if I have let you down."
+Lasseter went on in the memo to emphasize his commitment to fixing his missteps and his hope to return to working with them in the new year.
+The alleged sexual misconduct toward multiple employees over a number of years included "grabbing, kissing, [and] making comments about physical attributes".
+The behavior was alleged to have been so well-known that, according to Variety, at various times, Pixar had "minders who were tasked with reining in his impulses".

-In June 2018, Disney announced that Lasseter was leaving the company at the end of the year, taking a consulting role until then.
+In June 2018, Disney and Lasseter announced that he would be leaving the company at the end of the year, taking a consulting role until then.

 Skydance Animation

-On January 9, 2019, Lasseter was hired to head Skydance Animation, which will produce animated films with Paramount Animation and Ilion Animation Studios.
+On January 9, 2019, Lasseter was hired to head Skydance Animation, a new animation division of Skydance Media formed in 2017.
 In a statement, Lasseter said "I have spent the last year away from the industry in deep reflection, learning how my actions unintentionally made colleagues uncomfortable, which I deeply regret and apologize for.
 It has been humbling, but I believe it will make me a better leader."
 An investigation conducted prior to his hiring found that no previous claims of sexual assault, propositioning or harassment had been filed against Lasseter, and "[...] there were no findings of secret settlements by Disney or Lasseter to any parties asking for a settlement."
+In his role at Skydance, Lasseter serves as producer on all feature films and executive producer on all series, along with Skydance Media CEO David Ellison.